Andrzej Selerowicz

-Andrzej Selerowicz (born 25 April 1948), originally from Poland, living in Austria, is an LGBT activist, writer and literature translator from the English and German languages into the Polish language.
+Andrzej Selerowicz (born 25 April 1948) is a Polish-born Austrian LGBT activist, writer and literature translator from the English and German languages into the Polish language.

 Life and career

 Since 1976 he has been living in Vienna, Austria.
 He is a member of the LGBT organisation Homosexuelle Initiative Wien (HOSI Wien).
 Since 1982, he has been the chairman of EEIP (Eastern Europe Information Pool), as part of ILGA.
 He has been responsible for collecting and archiving an open, official, and accessible collection of media and publication sources about the situation of gays and lesbians in Eastern Europe until 1989.
 In 1984 he published a monograph about his research: